Underflow/genetik-perceptron/README.md

 The goal of this project is to implement a neural network which could be trained by a genetic algorithm (with a sufficient abstraction level to be usable to solve many kind of problems).

-I will probably reused it to make a version using backpropagation as learning algorithm.
+I will probably reuse it to make a version using backpropagation as learning algorithm.